A.J. Soprano: Biography

 During the fifth season, A.J. shows an increasing amount of disrespect to his mother, presumably due to his parents' separation.
 He tends to relate better to his father, and ends up moving in with him during the separation.
 However, in the episode "Sentimental Education", A.J. and Tony get into a scuffle over A.J.'s lack of respect.
 A.J. soon decides he wants to move back in with his mother, threatening to call social services due to the ongoing "violence against children" present in his father's home.
 Carmela demands certain things from A.J. in return for allowing him to move back in (e.g., showing respect to his mother, not swearing, tending to schoolwork).

 Frequently throughout the series, Tony and Carmela express concern about A.J.'s future.
-Tony has no desire to offer his son a position in the mafia.
-In the fifth season of the show, A.J. displays an unexpected interest in pursuing a career in event planning, but later derides his parents' mentions of it (e.g., in "Mr. & Mrs. John Sacrimoni Request...").
+In the fifth season of the show, A.J. displays an interest in pursuing a career in event planning, but later derides his parents' mentions of it (e.g., in "Mr. & Mrs. John Sacrimoni Request...").

-In "Full Leather Jacket", A.J. says that he wants to go to Harvard University or West Point for college.
+In "Full Leather Jacket", A.J. says that he wants to attend Harvard University or West Point for college.
 Tony dismisses the idea as unrealistic given A.J.'s poor academic performance.
-During Season 3, when Tony asks him about it at a family dinner, A.J. claims that he never said that, as he knows his grades wouldn't be good enough.
-Throughout Season 5, references are made to the unlikelihood of A.J.'s being admitted to a four-year university.
+During season three, when Tony asks him about it at a family dinner, A.J. claims that he never said it, as he knows his grades wouldn't be good enough.
+Throughout season five, references are made to the unlikelihood of A.J.'s being admitted to a four-year university.